en

 pip install beautifulsoup4

-We will focus on extracting product reviews from the Amazon page and examine each stage of the scraping process step-by-step.
+We will focus on amazon reviews with python and examine each stage of the scraping process step-by-step.

 Product title and URL: